StackVista/stackstate-docs/use/problem-analysis/about-problems.md

 ### Problem created

 If a component's health state changes to DEVIATING (orange) or CRITICAL (red) and the root cause component is not already part of an existing problem, a new problem will be created.
 All other components in the landscape with an unhealthy state that can be attributed to the same root cause will be added to the same problem as contributing causes.
-It is possible for a single unhealthy component to be a contributing cause in two separate problems - if there are two potential root cause components for a component's unhealthy state, StackState will see this as two separate problems.

 When a problem is created, the following events are generated: